bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="All tabs set default colors." />
 </p>

-If I come over here and test this.
-As soon as I click on one of these, you&apos;ll see they all turn to that dark color.
+<p>If I come over here and test this.
+As soon as I click on one of these,
+you&apos;ll see they all turn to that dark color.
 Then I want to take the one that I clicked on, this one, and set it to this color here.
-We&apos;ll do that in the next lesson.
+We&apos;ll do that in the next lesson.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-13">2.13 Clicking and Fading Tabs (4:45)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->